Rob Gronkowski Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Gronkowski's 38.5 receiving yards per game in his four matchups against the Panthers are 18.0 fewer than his over/under for Sunday's game.

-- In four matchups, Gronkowski has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Panthers.
+- In four matchups, Gronkowski has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Panthers.

 - Note: Gronkowski's stats vs. Panthers date back to 2016.

-- The Panthers are giving up 202.1 passing yards per game this year, the NFL's second-ranked pass defense.
+- The 202.1 yards per game the Panthers are conceding through the air makes them the NFL's second-ranked pass defense.

-- With 23 passing TDs allowed this season, the Panthers defense is ranked 10th in the NFL.
+- The Panthers' defense is 10th in the NFL, conceding 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Jets, Gronkowski was targeted 10 times and racked up seven catches for 115 yards (16.4 yards per catch).
+- Against the Jets last week, Gronkowski was targeted 10 times and totaled 115 yards on seven receptions.

 Gronkowski's Tampa Bay Teammates